 Course Title Critical Thinking Course Code PHE 11012 Course Logic and Critical Thinking is an elective in the Objectives menu of general education.
 General education is designed to implement the following philosophy: General Education is the study of humans in their global setting.
 The general education curriculum, therefore, acts as the heart of a university education by developing the capacities that typify the educated person and by providing a basis for life-long learning and intellectual, ethical, and aesthetic fulfillment.
 General education examines the world around us and fosters an understanding of our interactions with the world and our place in the universe.
 General education celebrates the creative capacities of humankind and helps to preserve and transmit to future generations the values, knowledge, wisdom, and sense of history that are our common heritage.

 Critical thinking is a broad classification for a diverse array of reasoning techniques.
-In general, critical thinking works by breaking arguments and claims down to their basic underlying structure, so

-we can see them clearly and determine whether

-they are rational.
-The idea is to help us do a

-better job of understanding and evaluating what

-we read, what we hear, and what we ourselves

-write and say.
+In general, critical thinking works by breaking arguments and claims down to their basic underlying structure, so we can see them clearly and determine whether they are rational.
+The idea is to help us do a better job of understanding and evaluating what we read, what we hear, and what we ourselves write and say.

+Contents

-Contents Introduction to Critical Thinking
+Introduction to Critical Thinking

-1.1 Basic Overview of Critical Thinking

-1.2 The Nature and Value of Critical Thinking
+- 1.1 Basic Overview of Critical Thinking - 1.2 The Nature and Value of Critical Thinking

 Meaning Analysis

-2.1 The Elements of Meaning
+- 2.1 The Elements of Meaning

-2.2 Necessary and Sufficient Conditions
+- 2.2 Necessary and Sufficient Conditions

-2.3 Thinking Critically about Ordinary
+- 2.3 Thinking Critically about Ordinary Language

-Language

 The Nature of Arguments

-3.1 Validity and Soundness

-3.2 Analogical Arguments
+- 3.1 Validity and Soundness - 3.2 Analogical Arguments

 3.3 Symbolizing Valid Arguments

 Introduction to Fallacies

-4.1 Fallacy Basics
+- 4.1 Fallacy Basics

-4.2 Inductive and Deductive Fallacies
+- 4.2 Inductive and Deductive Fallacies

-4.3 Types of Fallacies
+- 4.3 Types of Fallacies

-4.4 Identifying Fallacies
+- 4.4 Identifying Fallacies

 Basic Sentential Logic

-5.1 Logic Basics

-5.2 Logical Statements and a Few Basic

-Concepts

-5.3 Understanding Truth-Tables

-5.4 How to Translate Ordinary Statements into
+- 5.1 Logic Basics - 5.2 Logical Statements and a Few Basic Concepts - 5.3 Understanding Truth-Tables - 5.4 How to Translate Ordinary Statements into Symbolic Formulae

+Scientific Reasoning

-5 Symbolic Formulae Scientific Reasoning 6.1 Basic Principles of Scientific Reasoning 6.2 The Method of Scientific Reasoning 6.3 The Scientific Method, Explained by a Scientist 6.4 Scientific Reasoning and Inductive Arguments 6.5 Causality Basics Strategic Reasoning and Creativity 7.1 Strategic Reasoning 7.2 Problem Solving Begins with Understanding the Problem 7.3 A Technique for Problem Solving 7.4 Creative Thinking 7.5 Three Principles of Creative Thinking 7.6 A Four Step Cycle for Creative Thinking Critical Thinking in Practice: Reasoning about Values and Morality 8.1 The Nature of Moral Values 8.2 The Relation of God to Morality objects.
+- 6.1 Basic Principles of Scientific Reasoning - 6.2 The Method of Scientific Reasoning - 6.3 The Scientific Method, Explained by a Scientist - 6.4 Scientific Reasoning and Inductive Arguments - 6.5 Causality Basics

+Strategic Reasoning and Creativity

+- 7.1 Strategic Reasoning - 7.2 Problem Solving Begins with

+Understanding the Problem

+7.3 A Technique for Problem Solving

+7.4 Creative Thinking

+7.5 Three Principles of Creative Thinking

+7.6 A Four Step Cycle for Creative Thinking

+Critical Thinking in Practice: Reasoning about

+Values and Morality

+8.1 The Nature of Moral Values

+8.2 The Relation of God to Morality

+Course Title General science Course Code GSE 11012 Course Objectives Students will be able to describe the properties and behavior of familiar objects.
 They will able to suggest how the environment affects them and other living things.
 Student will be able to share observations of familiar objects and events.
 Student will be able to describe objects and events that they encounter in their everyday lives, and the effects of interacting with materials and objects.

 They will be able to describe changes to things in their local environment and suggest how science helps people care for environments.
 Contents Chemical sciences Objective are made of materials that have observable properties, Everyday materials can be physically changed in a variety of ways.
 Earth and Space sciences Daily and seasonal changes in our environment, including the weather, affect everyday life Literary, Observable changes occur in the sky and landscape.
 Physical Sciences The way object move depends on a variety of factors, including their size and shape, Light and sounds are produced by a range of sources and can be sensed